timboettiger/action-replay-mk-iii/manual_en.md

 ### <a name="allgemein"></a> GENERAL NOTICE

 The Action Replay's menus are navigated using a cursor in the shape of an arrow.
-This cursor can be controlled with both the joypad and the Super Nintendo mouse.
-Please note that you must only change the joypad or mouse when the console is turned off.
+This cursor can be controlled with both the **joypad** and the **Super Nintendo mouse**.

+> Please note that you must only change the joypad or mouse when the console is turned off.

 ## <a name="benutzung"></a> USING THE ACTION REPLAY